Tie, bow tie and buttonhole: our test of the Cinabre brand

 A high-end tie is actually a delicate balance between:

-This balance is not based on a fixed mathematical rule: for each tie and for each material, this balance must be found, which requires multiple tests with the creation of prototypes to test and then achieve this balance which will make the tie an authentic one. luxury accessory.
+This balance is not based on a fixed mathematical rule: for each tie and for each material, this balance must be found, which requires multiple tests with the creation of prototypes to test and then achieve this balance which will make the tie an authentic luxury accessory.

 The pouches are also handmade in the Monts Lyonnais region, made from silk muslin, cashmere, linen or pique cotton.